 How can Chinese medicine help?

 Mental health issues are too often debilitating and detrimentally affect our enjoyment of life.
 It is important to recognise that sometimes help is necessary through forms of psychotherapy or medication.
-But Chinese medicine can also play a role in the management of mental health, particularly when theses issues are related to the menstrual cycle.
-By utilising Chinese herbal medicine, dietary advice and acupuncture, we can replenish Qi and restore internal balance.
+Chinese medicine and acupuncture may help by assisting with the symptoms of stress and tension.